 For information and guidance on how to make your article more discoverable, visit our Gateway page on How to Help Readers Find Your Article Online

-Institutionalised Children Explorations and Beyond adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
+Institutionalised Children Explorations and Beyond adheres to a rigorous double-anonymize reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.

 Please note that AI chatbots, for example ChatGPT, should not be listed as authors.
 For more information see the policy on Use of ChatGPT and generative AI tools.

 If the named authors for a manuscript change at any point between submission and acceptance, an Authorship Change Form must be completed and digitally signed by all authors (including any added or removed) .
 An addition of an author is only permitted following feedback raised during peer review.
 Completed forms can be uploaded at Revision Submission stage or emailed to the Journal Editorial Office contact (listed on the journal’s manuscript submission guidelines).
 All requests will be moderated by the Editor and/or Sage staff.

 Important: Changes to the author by-line by adding or deleting authors are NOT permitted following acceptance of a paper.

 All contributors who do not meet the criteria for authorship should be listed in an Acknowledgements section.
 Examples of those who might be acknowledged include a person who provided purely technical help, or a department chair who provided only general support.

 Please supply any personal acknowledgements separately to the main text to facilitate anonymous peer review.